bclover/real-world-functional-programming-book/gitbook/part1/spot_the_impurities.md

 This mis-mash of patterns is what you'd to do compose asynchronous functions together in web/API frameworks before `Promise` chains became popular.
 The downside is there are a lot of side effects in this approach without any way for you to prevent them causing errors, nor easily unit test them without intentionally mocking side effects.

-The best way is just not use the middlware pattern at all, instead using Promises:
+The best way is just not use the middleware pattern at all, instead using Promises:

 ```javascript
 app.get(